lankastersky/architectural-stacks/android.md

 - [Room from Google](https://developer.android.com/topic/libraries/architecture/room) - provides an abstraction layer over SQLite to allow for more robust database access while harnessing the full power of SQLite.
 - OrmLite - provides excellent functionality and wide set of features.

+## NoSql Databases
+- Realm is a modern NoSql framework.
+  - It uses its own persistence engine, built for simplicity (& speed).
+  - Rich functionality (that increasing very fast)
+  - Excellent possibilities for customization.
+- Firebase Database
+- Firebase Firestore